PAGE LAST UPDATED:

 We manage and maintain unit registry operations and access to ensure fair participation and to prevent misconduct.
 It is where units are issued, transferred and extinguished.

-To receive units, entities need to beat the requirement for the performance period.
+To receive units, entities need to beat the emissions target for the performance period.
 To be able to receive, transfer and extinguish units, they will need to apply to open a unit registry account in the portal.
-Access to the unit registry is pending upon successful application and approval from the NVES Regulator and passing an FPP declaration.

 Unit registry permissions